 With the 2019-2020 budget, City Council authorized \$450,000 for creation of a Station Area Plan (SAP) associated with the Sound Transit Bus Rapid Transit (BRT) station planned for the I-405/NE 85th St interchange.
-The funding was used to retain a multidisciplinary urban design team to lead the City's development of the SAP.
-The intent of the plan is to fully leverage a significant regional investment in transit at this location with a land use plan that would result in a walkable, equitable, and complete transitoriented neighborhood.
+The funding was used to retain a multi-disciplinary urban design team to lead the City's development of the SAP.
+The intent of the plan is to fully leverage a significant regional investment in transit at this location with a land use plan that would result in a walkable, equitable, and complete transit-oriented neighborhood.
 Done correctly, the plan can also help the City demonstrate the capacity to meet the job targets required under the Growth Management Act.

 In addition to the City's budget, the Department of Commerce awarded Kirkland \$150,000 through the E2SHB 1923 Grant program, a grant program established to encourage cities to address housing affordability by increasing residential building capacity.
 These additional funds allowed the project scope to be expanded to include a Planned Action Ordinance (PAO) Supplemental Environmental Impact Statement (SEIS) and Form-based Codes (FBCs) in the study area.
 The advantage of a Planned Action Ordinance is to streamline environmental review for future development projects in the Station Area.
 The creation of form-based codes for the Station Area will provide the community with graphic examples of the type of development anticipated, help create effective transitions between high and low intensity land uses, promote a mixed-use community where services and housing are intermixed, and establish standards for quality public spaces within the Station Area.
-As further discussed in the Project Progress section below, the City is unlikely to meet the current deliverable deadlines under the current grant contract, which could reduce the available amount of grant funding.
-However, the legislature is currently considering bills that could extend additional grant funding to 2025 and create new grant funding for TOD districts, which would be a tremendous benefit to the project.